pandoc-ext/diagram/README.md

   Windows and `$HOME/.cache` on all other platforms.

-  Caching is disabled if none of the environment variables mentioned above has been defined.
+  Caching is disabled if none of the environment variables mentioned above have been defined.

 - `engine`: options for specific engines, e.g. `plantuml` or `mermaid`.
 The options must be nested below the engine name.